 How about meeting some incredible animals, including Lemurs and leopards?
 The St. Louis Zoo is one of the best zoos in the country for this, and it’s free to enter.
 This makes it one of the best free things to do in St. Louis.

 The zoo is home to more than 14,000 animals, meaning it’s one of the largest zoos in the US.
-You can also see some amazing shows here, such as the Children’s Zoo Show and the Sea Lion Show.
+You can also see some amazing shows like the Children’s Zoo Show and the Sea Lion Show.
 In addition, there are educational programs for kids and adults alike.

-Other animals that will certainly make your visit here worthwhile include sea lions, giant tortoises, Giraffes, and zebras.
-You can even take some selfies with these animals, of course, the harmless ones.
+Other animals that will make your visit here worthwhile include sea lions, giant tortoises, Giraffes, and zebras.
+You can even take some selfies with these animals, the harmless ones.

 Even better, all animals in this zoo are available if you wish to adopt one.
 Saint Louis Zoo is one of the best things to do in the city, and it’s perfect for a day out with the family.
 The 75-minute City Trolley Tour is an incredible way to tour the zoo.